 Yeah, providing feedback is a lot of work!
 I know, I just finished my e-course on building an amazing e-course (in beta testing), that is 84 slides long with every 3rd providing an activity or wee test to let my learners know if they got it.

 And it takes time to create effective e-learning with content, activities, feedback, worksheets and resources, not to mention video and audio.
 I know, I’ve been designing learning for years.

 In fact, my new interactive e-course comes with a 130 page e-book (the content) which took me in total about 4 solid weeks of creating both the content, activities and multimedia.

 But it is one hella good course.
 I’ll be announcing it soon!!

 If you are going to provide a course of any type, it’s your responsibility to ensure your learners are learning.
 Sorta fair, right?

 Otherwise, you are merely providing a page-turning product, instruction manual, a blah-blah-blah piece.
 You get the drift.

-Next week, I’ll talk about self-assessments.
+Next post, I’ll talk about self-assessments.
 This is a great way to provide feedback in creative ways in an e-course – especially, when your learners are at a distance from you while engaging in self study of your content.